-How Unused Vacation Days Impact Your Bottom Line
+How Unused Vacation Days Affect The Bottom Line

 Unused Time Off Can Cause Financial Liability

-Vacation days are a grossly underutilized benefit in the American economy.
-When vacation days are lost, the employee also loses a valuable part of their benefits package that can't be recovered or replaced.
+Vacation days are a grossly underutilized benefit in the American economy, and when they are lost, the employee also loses a valuable part of their benefits package that can't be recovered or replaced.
 Essentially, the employee is losing value by forfeiting this time off.

-By implementing a PTO policy that encourages employees to take vacation days, an employer can reduce financial liability (and avoid costly payouts).
+By implementing a PTO policy that encourages employees to take vacation days, an employer can reduce financial liability, while keeping their employees refreshed throughout the year.

 Time Off Drives Productivity and Creativity

 Vacation utilization can also support employee productivity and even creativity.
 By taking a break from the office, employees temporarily separate from workplace pressures and decrease stress levels.
-This "stress detox" benefits the physical and mental wellbeing of employee which, as a result, increases productivity.
+This "stress detox" benefits the physical and mental well being of employees, which increases productivity.

-By breaking up the constant 9-to-5 grind, employees become more efficient in the time they work.
+By breaking up the constant 9-to-5 grind, employees become more efficient in the time they do work.

 More Vacation Improves Team Morale

-Prolonged periods of diminished morale can also lead to high turnover among workers.
-Likewise, higher turnover means the company is spending more time recruiting candidates, which is both costly and can result in even lower morale, as the remaining employees are tasked with picking up the slack.
+Prolonged periods of diminished morale can lead to high turnover among workers.
+Higher turnover means the company is spending more time recruiting candidates—which is both costly and harmful to morale—while the remaining employees are tasked with picking up the slack.

-Regardless, it's worth your time and energy to review your current time-off benefit to see if changes need to be made.
+Regardless of your circumstances, it is certainly worth your time and energy to review your current time-off benefits to see if changes need to be made.